Master's Degree in Bioethics and Biolaw (Interuniversity)

 CE5 – Analyze the structure of complex and controversial ethical problems, detecting, formulating and proposing alternative approaches.

-CE6 – Integrate ethical discourse, taking into account the current multiculturalism in evolved societies and develop arguments that attempt to understand this multiculturalism and better explain one's own positions.
+CE6 – Integrate ethical discourse, taking into account current multiculturalism in evolved societies and develop arguments that attempt to understand this multiculturalism and better explain one's own positions.

 CE7 – Become familiar with the civil and criminal liability of biomedical professionals.